g45t345rt/DERO-SC-Standards/G45-NAME/README.md

 ## Solution

-Match a name to a native token instead.
-The owner of the token can then decide to associate the name with his address.
+Bind the name to a native token instead of an address.
+The NFT becomes the key to bind the address.
-The name could also be sold trustlessly on a NFT plaform like <https://deronfts.com>
+The name can now be sold trustlessly on a NFT plaform like <https://deronfts.com>
+Make it so that you have at least a year to renew the name.
+Expired name can be overwrite by anyone.

-## Steps to mint/register a name
+Free to attach a name and renew.

-1. Create a G45-NFT-1 Smart Contract
-2. Choose a name with the scid and call `RegisterName` function from the Names Smart Contract.
-The scid will forever be linked with the name.
-3. Profit?!?!
+## Functions

+- Attach (register name with NFT smart contract)
+- Detach (remove name, nft & address binding)
+- BindAddress (set or change wallet address associated with the signer)
+- Renew (reset expiration date, block_timestam+1year)

-## Notes
+## Note

-1. If you burn the token you can never change the address back.
-2. Someone can mint a token which is not an NFT and associate it with a name.
-This basically give the possibility to have multiple owners changing the address.
-Thats bad because someone could sell the token and then change the address back to himself after :S To avoid this the website would only sell verified real G45-NAME NFT.
+Someone can deploy a token smart contract instead of an NFT.
+This basically give the possibility to have multiple owners binding the signer address.
+Best to verify smart contract code associated with the name and see if it's an actual NFT.
+(NFT verification can be done programmatically)